-Rest assured that UP personnel are allowed to process your personal information only when such processing is part of their official duties.
+UP System and CU offices are permitted by the DPA and other laws to share information with each other for the purpose of carrying out the mandate of UP pursuant to the Constitution, its Charter and other applicable laws.
+For instance, the UP System Office of Admissions transmits or shares your relevant information to the proper CU Registrar.
+Registrars disclose or share information required by System officials or offices such as the Board of Regents, UP President, Executive Vice President, Vice Presidents, Secretary of the University or Office of Alumni Relations to carry out their respective functions.
+Rest assured that UP officials and personnel in such offices are allowed to process your personal information only when such processing is part of their official duties.
 This is enforced in the case of ICT-based processing systems, e.g. SAIS, CRS etc. by assigning access to modules, e.g. to give grades, enlist, give advice, or tag students as ineligible, etc. based on the official functions of personnel.

-ACCESS TO AND CORRECTION OF YOUR PERSONAL INFORMATION
+ACCESS TO AND CORRECTION OF YOUR PERSONAL AND SENSITIVE PERSONAL INFORMATION

 You have the right to access personal information being processed by UP about you.
 You may access your personal information, for instance, through UP’s information systems such as SAIS or CRS or request documents from relevant offices, e.g. the University Registrar or your College Secretary.
 In order for UP to see to it that your personal information is disclosed only to you, these offices will require the presentation of your UP ID or other documents that will enable UP to verify and confirm your identity.
 In case you process or request documents through a representative, in order to protect your privacy, UP requires you to provide a letter of authorization specifying the purpose for the request of documents or the processing of information and your UP ID or other valid government-issued ID (GIID) as well as the valid GIID of your representative.

 As mentioned above, UP requires you to provide correct information.
-In the event that your information needs to be updated, the relevant University websites and offices provide information regarding how you can request the correction of your personal information.
+In the event that your information needs to be updated please follow the instructions found in the relevant website or kindly get in touch with the proper University office(s).
 Please note that the correction of grades is subject to University rules and procedures.

 UP Cebu Data Privacy Officer